hieptrinh96/ConnectFour/README.md

-Introduction
+#Introduction

 Connect Four was one of the few games that I enjoyed playing as a kid.
 Some of my fondest memories of bonding with my family was through board games so I decided to create Connect Four.
-Click https://mike-trinh-connect-four.netlify.app to try it out!
+Click [here](https://mike-trinh-connect-four.netlify.app) to try it out!